Mregussek/MAREngine-docs/references/classes-ecs/scenemanager.rst

 | void setScene( :ref:`Scene<class_Scene>` * scene)                |
 +------------------------------------------------------------------+

-Methos sets pointer to scene, that should be managed.
-Pass selected ``scene`` as a argument.
+Method sets pointer to scene which should be managed.
+Pass selected ``scene`` as an argument.

 .. _class_method_SceneManager_setEditorMode: